Up to 60% off sofas & mattresses — limited‑time deals.

 Bench Seat vs. Two- and Three-Cushion Sofas

-The main trade is continuity versus modularity.
+The main tradeoff is continuity versus easier wear management.

 Comfort and Ergonomics: A Practical Sit Test